flatironinstitute/sciware/07_RemoteWork/content.md

 * OpenSSH has a number of useful features that can be configured (per-host) in `~/.ssh/config`
 * These apply to the *client* side only: the place you run "ssh"
-* The file is divided into `Host` sections, matching the "host" on the command line with each
+* The file is divided into `Host` sections, matching the "host" on the command line against each section

 ```
 # settings only for "ssh myhost"